 - Watch Shop.

-What areas of retail can I work in?
+What areas of online retail can I work in?

-The online retail industry is built up of four camps:
+The e-commerce industry is built up of four camps, those who:

-- the people who decide what is featured on the site
+- decide what is featured on the site

-- those responsible for running the site on a day-to-day basis
+- run the site on a day-to-day basis

-- the people tasked with successfully delivering ordered goods.
+- are tasked with successfully delivering ordered goods.

 The growth in online shopping means that more and more people are submitting their personal details to websites and it is the responsibility of retail organisations to ensure that this data is safe from attack.
-Therefore there are increasing opportunities for cyber security/information security specialists.
+Therefore there are increasing opportunities for cyber security analysts/information security specialists.

 What qualifications and skills do I need?